albcompbio/cnnarchitectures/README.md

 # cnnarchitectures
-A collection of popular and custom Convolutional Neural Network (CNN) architectures implemented in PyTorch/TensorFlow — including LeNet, AlexNet, VGG, ResNet.
-Ideal for learning, benchmarking, and deep learning research.
+A collection of popular and custom Convolutional Neural Network (CNN) architectures implemented in PyTorch/TensorFlow — including LeNet, AlexNet, VGG, ResNet etc. Ideal for learning, benchmarking, and deep learning research.